cynkra/blockr.core/README.md

 and click user interface.
 Use blockr to create web apps that perform **visual programming**, leveraging the power of **R**.

+## What is a block?

+A **block** is a fundamental unit of a data analysis workflow.
+A single block performs a single **task**, such as loading or filtering or visualisation.
+Blocks can be joined together using a **DAG** (direct acyclic graph) to create powerful data **workflows**.

 ## Who is it for?

-blockr has 2 main user targets:
+blockr targets two main user groups:

-- On the one hand, it empowers **non technical** users to create insightful data workflows using pre-built blocks that can be **easily** connected, all without writing a single line of code.
+- **non technical** users are empowered to create insightful data workflows using pre-built blocks that can be **easily** connected, all without writing a single line of code.
-- On the other hand, it provides **developers** with a set of tools to seamlessly create new blocks, thereby enhancing the entire framework and fostering **collaboration** within organizations teams.
+- **developers** are provided with a set of tools to seamlessly create new blocks, thereby enhancing the entire framework and fostering **collaboration** within organizations teams.

 ## What is blockr.core